gavinlampkin/grover/discrimination/README.md

 # CS 4371 Group Project
-> Our Team is looking to see...
+> > Our Team was look initally looking to introduce a new dataset to feed the dicriminator, but we shifted gears to make the discriminator more accessible with the introduction of tableParse.py.

 ## Table of Contents
 * [Team](#team)